 - Rubella

 The MMR vaccine contains weakened forms of the measles, mumps and rubella viruses and is approved by Health Canada.
 It is free as part of your child's routine immunizations.
-You can get a measles containing vaccine from public health units or community health centres, nursing stations, some doctor's offices, travel health clinics and pharmacies (for people 4 years of age and older).
+You can get the vaccine from public health units or community health centres, nursing stations, some doctors' offices travel health clinics and pharmacies.
+Pharmacies can only provide the vaccine to people 4 years of age and older.

 Who should get the MMR vaccine?

-For more information about the MMRV vaccine, see HealthLinkBC File #14e Measles, mumps, rubella, and varicella (MMRV) vaccine.
+For more information about the MMRV vaccine, please visit HealthLinkBC File #14e Measles, mumps, rubella, and varicella (MMRV) vaccine.

 The vaccine is given at the same time as other childhood immunizations.